eastar-dev/volley/README.md

-## What different android.log.Log?
+## What different eastar roid volley?

-android.log.Log is more smart, powerfull then android.util.Log Android developers often need to logcat.
-So I made it.
+more simple, powerfull used at json

-### log pretty output at JSON, XML another .... ?
+### How to used .... ?
-android.log.Log help u'r project tracking find bug.

-### log quick setting u'r project
-just replace all 'import android.util.Log;' -> 'import android.log.Log;' that it!
+next time